Greenfingers

 Greenfingers is a 2000 British comedy film directed and written by Joel Hershman.
 It is loosely based on the true story about the award-winning prisoners of HMP Leyhill, a minimum-security prison in the Cotswolds, England, a story published in The New York Times in 1998.

 Plot

-When Colin Briggs, a convicted murderer, is placed in an experimental programme to finish off his prison sentence, all he wants is peace and quiet.
-After his wise, elderly roommate Fergus, imprisoned for killing three wives, introduces him to gardening, Colin uncovers a talent and passion for plants.
-When he accidentally raises a patch of double-violets, the warden assigns him to cultivate a garden, with other prisoners as his assistants.
+When Colin Briggs, a convicted murderer, is placed in the experimental H.M.P.
+Edgefield programme to finish off his prison sentence, all he wants is peace and quiet.
+After his wise, elderly roommate Fergus (a recovering alcoholic imprisoned for killing three wives) introduces him to gardening, Colin uncovers a talent and passion for plants.
+When a row erupts between cellmates about a patch of double-violets Colin had secretly planted, warden Gov. Hodge assigns him to cultivate a garden with fellow prisoners Tony, Jimmy, and Raw.